 Animal lovers must know about the Prevention of Cruelty to Animals Act (1960), the Wildlife Protection Act (1972), and the Cosmetic Rules (2020).

-Interesting Read: 100 Acts that transformed India.
+Also Read: 100 Acts that Transformed India.

 The Prevention of Cruelty to Animals Act of 1960

 The Prevention of Cruelty to Animals Act, 1960, was composed by under the leadership of renowned dancer and animal advocate Rukmini Devi Arundale.

 It was passed by the Indian Parliament in 1960 to amend the laws about the prevention of cruelty to animals and to prevent the infliction of needless pain or suffering on animals.

 The Animal Welfare Board of India was established by the Indian government by legal requirements.